Mayukhy/Google-Form-clone/README.md

 5. Allowing users to submit other media like images, URLs, and files to forms.

 6. An admin dashboard for form owners to manage their current forms.

+# Note
+1. If the application is launched first time or in an intarval of maximum 30 minutes then it take some time (max 30 sec) to load the contents, so please keep patience.
+2. When the form is shared to a specific email of a specific user then the user should check the mail spam folder bacause it may sometime the message can be stored in the spam folder.

 # Technologies used
 React Js, Express Js, Material UI, Tailwind Css & Mongodb